demhademha/tweak-development-guide/chapter-3.md

 However, the most simplest way we can fix this is by changing both our root and mobile passwords.

 ## What is the difference between the root and the mobile user?
-On iOS devices, there are two users, root and mobile.
+On iOS devices, the main two users are root and mobile.
 Mobile has less privileges than root, meaning that you would have to run `sudo` in order to do higher privileged things.
 For example, if I tried to delete a file which is write protected as a mobile user, I might have to use `sudo` in order to achieve that.
 However, a root user is free to do what they wanted.
 But access to either by   a malicious person could be troublesome for us, so let's secure that device.

 ## Changing the root password
 1. Make sure that you've logged in with ssh, see [chapter 1](https://github.com/demhademha/tweak-development-guide/blob/master/chapter-1.md)